 http://www.youtube.com/watch?v=j5lawtmsPG8 and http://www.youtube.com/watch?v=YDm6NGzi32s

 Have DSMTA event photos or info to share?

-DSMTA Members may send photos or news-worthy stories to Kerry.
+DSMTA Members may send photos or news-worthy stories to Shelley.